 Is figuring out a celebrity’s net worth more parts science or art?

 I think there’s definitely a level of guestimation or ballparking built into the process.
 The advantage of having a profile like that of Forbes or Celebrity Net Worth is that we get a lot of feedback.
 I was literally just in a meeting with someone trying to tell me their client was worth $50 million.
 I said, there’s no way this is true.
-I think if you are really wealthy, it’s a little weird to care too much about where you rank.

 If we end up too far off, there is always some kind of backlash.
 There have been a handful cases when we’ve been proved to be off, and we’ve corrected it.
 But I do think our users understand we’re talking about the best possible ballpark—when you get it down to the dollar, it honestly doesn’t even matter that much.
 When you’re as wealthy as some of the people we appraise, a lot of times, people won’t even know their own net worth.